 Packages: The distro should support or directly give access to all the tools and packages a developer wants to use or will use in the future.
 The packages that you can install on the distros mentioned above are updated on a regular basis (excluding Debian).

-Support for the latest technologies: The operating systems we’ve shared above support the latest technologies i.e. Kubernetes, docker, etc.
+Support for the latest technologies: The operating systems I’ve shared above support the latest technologies i.e. Kubernetes, docker, etc.

 Am I a programmer?
 Yes, when I’m not writing blog posts, I build applications and when I’m not building apps, I write blog posts.